Anouk (singer)

-Anouk Schemmekes (née Teeuwe, [aːˈnuk ˈsxɛməkəs ˈteːu.ə]; born 8 April 1975), professionally known by the mononym Anouk, is a Dutch singer and songwriter.
-After her 1997 breakthrough rock single Nobody's Wife, she had hit records in the Dutch and Belgian charts.
-Many of her albums topped the Dutch album charts; most of them going Platinum and several debuting in the number 1 position.
-Her most famous singles include: R U Kiddin' Me, Michel, Girl, Lost, Modern World, Three Days in a Row, Birds, and Woman.
+Anouk Schemmekes (née Teeuwe, [aːˈnuk ˈsxɛməkəs ˈteːu.ə]; born 8 April 1975), professionally known by the mononym Anouk, is a Dutch singer, songwriter and producer.
+After her 1997 breakthrough rock single "Nobody's Wife", she had additional hit records in the Dutch and Belgian charts.
+Many of her albums topped the Dutch album charts, all of them going Platinum and several debuting in the number 1 position.
+Anouk has a total of 15 number 1 albums, the most for any solo artist in the Netherlands.
+Her most famous singles include "Nobody's Wife", "Michel", "It's So Hard", "R U Kiddin' Me", "Girl", "Lost", "Modern World", "Three Days in a Row", "Birds", and "Woman".

-Anouk had released thirteen studio albums by 2022, a mix of anglophonic rock, pop and adult contemporary; one of which was recorded in the U.S., produced by Glen Ballard.
+Anouk had released fifteen studio albums by 2025, a mix of anglophonic rock, pop and adult contemporary; one of which was recorded in the U.S., produced by Glen Ballard.
 In recent years, she has expanded into Dutch, more folky lyrics.
-Her 2022 album, was called "Trails of Fails".
+Her 2022 album, was titled Trails of Fails.

 Anouk represented the Netherlands at the Eurovision Song Contest 2013 in Malmö, Sweden, with the song "Birds".
-Her song made it to the final – the first time since 2004 for the Netherlands, finished 9th with 114 points, and scored her another big domestic hit.
+Her song made it to the final – the first time since 2004 for the Netherlands, finished 9th with 114 points, and scored her another big hit.